syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/faq/How-to-remove-the-header-of-XPTaskBarBox-in-an-XPTaskBar.md

 ---
 layout: post
-title: How to remove the header of XPTaskBarBox in an XPTaskBar | WindowsForms | Syncfusion
+title: Remove the header of XPTaskBarBox in WinForms XPTaskBar| Syncfusion
-description: Frequently Asked Questions
+description: How to remove the header of XPTaskBarBox in Syncfusion WindowsForms XPTaskBar control, its elements, and more.
 platform: WindowsForms
 control: XPTaskBar
 documentation: ug